-Lowering expenses is one way to keep costs within budget, but you might feel like there’s little you can do about the cost of other expenses, like utilities.
+Lowering expenses is one way to keep costs within budget, but you might feel like there’s little you can do about the cost of certain things, like utilities.
 However, utility rates aren’t set in stone, and you have more options than you realize.

 6. Owning Too Many Financial Accounts

 If you have too many credit cards and multiple checking accounts, it’s easy to lose track of how you’re spending your cash.
-Woroch suggests simplifying and streamlining all your accounts.
+Woroch suggested simplifying and streamlining all your accounts.

 “With so many store cards and credit cards, you won’t be able to track spending nor stay on top of payments, which can lead to costly disasters — including credit score damage, late fees, revolving balances and overspending,” she said.